Kot Engenharia

 The results of the structural analysis are taken as the basis for defining the strategy for adapting and revitalizing the asset.
 Factors such as the criticality of the failures, the likelihood of an undesirable event occurring and the possibility of adopting immediate prevention and/or mitigation measures should be taken into account until the intervention strategy has been defined and duly implemented.

-In cases where the structural analysis indicates the need for monitoring or field confirmation of the real need for reinforcement, data acquisition techniques can be used.
-Figure 8 and Figure 9 illustrate the situation in which it was necessary to calibrate the computer model, based on the methodology for obtaining stresses/deformations using strain gauges.
+Whenever structural analysis indicates the need for monitoring or field confirmation of the actual need for reinforcement, data acquisition techniques can be employed.
+Figures 8 and 9 illustrate a situation in which it was necessary to calibrate the computational model based on the methodology of obtaining stresses/strains using extensometers.

 Figure 8: Positioning of the strain sensor.